Asha Smara Darra

 Asha Smara Darra (born Oscar Septianus Lawalata, 1 September 1977) is an Indonesian fashion designer.
 She studied fashion at schools in Jakarta.
 She finished half of the 3-year term and then quit during the monetary crisis in 1998.
 She opened her own boutique along with her partner Novie.

+In 2023, Darra made her lead acting debut, starring as the titular role drama film Sara.
+She got a nomination for Citra Award for Best Actress at the 2023 Indonesian Film Festival, becoming the first trans woman to do so.